-Here's the main differences between the two settings.
+Here are the main differences between the two settings.

 Orders as Sales Receipts

-A Sales Receipt is basically an invoice + a payment all rolled into one.
+A Sales Receipt is an invoice + a payment all rolled into one.
 Therefore, syncing an order as a sales receipt will record the sale, and deposit the payment into the correct (mapped) bank account in QuickBooks Online.
 This is usually a typical representation of a WooCommerce order - where the order is placed and paid for all at once.
-The only exception to this would be someone paying for a WooCommerce order with a Bank Transfer or Cash on Delivery type of gateway - where the payment isn't received at the time of order.
+The only exception would be someone paying for a WooCommerce order with a Bank Transfer or Cash on Delivery type of gateway - where the payment isn't received at the time of order.